datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/ambassador.md

 ##### Error response overrides

 Defines error response overrides for 4XX and 5XX response codes with `error_response_overrides`.
 By default, Ambassador will pass through error responses without modification, and errors generated locally will use Envoy's default response body, if any.

-See [this page](../custom-error-responses) for usage details.
+See [using error response overrides](../custom-error-responses) for usage details.

 ##### Server name